 You should begin to search for accommodation a long time before you arrive, as it can be difficult to find suitable accommodation before the beginning of a semester.
 At the University of Southern Denmark we do our very best to help and ensure that all our international students get accommodation.

 The terms for housing differ slightly from campus to campus.
-To get all the details, look at the relevant campus (on your left hand side).
+To get all the details, look at the relevant campus (on your right hand side).

 Deposit and Prepaid Rent